dan-v/awslambdaproxy/README.md

 6. <b>Why does my connection drop periodically?</b> AWS Lambda functions can currently only execute for a maximum of 5 minutes.
 In order to maintain an ongoing HTTP proxy a new function is executed and all new traffic is cut over to it.
 Any ongoing connections to previous Lambda function will hard stop after a timeout period.

 # Powered by
-* [Goproxy](https://github.com/elazarl/goproxy) - An HTTP proxy written in Go.
+* [goproxy](https://github.com/elazarl/goproxy) - An HTTP proxy server written in Go.
+* [go-socks5](https://github.com/armon/go-socks5) - A SOCKS5 proxy written in Go.
-* [Yamux](https://github.com/hashicorp/yamux) - Golang connection multiplexing library.
+* [yamux](https://github.com/hashicorp/yamux) - Golang connection multiplexing library.
-* [Goad](https://github.com/goadapp/goad) - Code was borrowed from this project to handle AWS Lambda zip creation and function upload.
+* [goad](https://github.com/goadapp/goad) - Code was borrowed from this project to handle AWS Lambda zip creation and function upload.

 # Future work
 * Add security to proxy and tunnel connections